 2. Dates and numbers are where most people fail.

 General principles are easy to remember.
 Specific years, statistics and named individuals are where candidates lose marks.
 These need active memorisation, not just reading.
 See our full guide on how to pass the Life in the UK test first time.
+The Life in the UK test pass rate is around 67% — meaning one in three candidates needs a retake.

 3. Book your test centre slot early.

 In major cities, slots can fill up several weeks in advance.
 Do not leave booking until the week before — you may not find an available slot in time.
+Prepare by drilling the 21 hardest Life in the UK test questions — these are the specific facts most candidates blank on.

 4. You do not need to finish quickly.